 Direct selling is the sale of a product or a service that is conducted outside of a permanent retail location.
 Most often, the sale occurs from one person to another.

 Some products and services sell best when they are explained or demonstrated.
 This is often difficult to do in a traditional retail environment.
 In contrast, a direct selling business model does best when explanations or demonstrations are needed.

 Unlike other businesses most of whose salespeople are employees, the sales force of a direct selling company almost always consists of independent contractors.

-Successful direct selling companies provide products or services, systems, and tools to help make the entrepreneurial dreams of its sales force come true.
+Successful direct selling companies provide products or services, systems, and tools to help make the entrepreneurial dreams of their sales force come true.

 The benefits of using a direct selling business model can be stated succinctly as follows: